-In general, if you are earning an expat salary, you can enjoy a higher standard of living than back home, even if the actual wage is lower before adjusting for purchasing power.
-Many foreigners soon discover that they can generally afford more with less money.
-Even as a local hire, you will probably be paid a ‘foreigner salary’ rather than a local one, especially if you are bilingual, and certainly if speaking English or another foreign language is required for the position.
+In general, if you are earning an expat salary, you can enjoy a higher standard of living than back home, even if the actual wage appears lower before adjusting for purchasing power.
+Many foreigners soon discover that their money stretches further than expected.
+Even as a local hire, you will probably be paid a ‘foreigner salary’ rather than a local one, especially if you are bilingual, or if English or another foreign language is a requirement for the position.

-That said, Taipei has as much consumer culture as many large Western or Asian cities.
-As an expat family, you will need to decide how much of your monthly income you are prepared to spend to maintain the lifestyle you were living in your home country.
+That said, Taipei has a thriving consumer culture similar to that of many large Western or Asian cities.
+As an expat family, you will need to consider how much of your monthly income you are willing to allocate to maintaining the lifestyle you were accustomed to in your home country.
 Western clothing and foodstuffs are typically pricier than local options.

 Cost of accommodation in Taipei